nnra6864/Nisualizer/README.md

 # FAQ
 1. Does it work on Windows?
-    - If you find a way to send Nisualizer to the background layer(good luck), and pass the system audio to a virtual device called output_input(should be possible w external apps), sure, it will work, again, good luck.
+    - Technically yes, try using [Lively](https://github.com/rocksdanister/lively) to send the app to background, not sure about custom input yet
 2. How's the performance?
     - Nisualizer itself should perform just fine on most systems.
 As for the resource usage, it depends, shouldn't be too bad, but my focus isn't on that, I just wanna create a good looking background.
 3. Can I fork this project and make my own visualizer?
     - Absolutely, I am really interested to see what the community is capable of creating.
-After all, there are much more skilled artists and developers, than me, out there.
+After all, there are much more skilled artists and developers than me, out there.
+You are also welcome to make a pull request to get your background merged into the master branch.

 # How it works
-Nisualizer works by capturing the audio data from a virtual input device called output_input, created in [Setup](#setup), and processing it in various ways to create interesting effects.
+Nisualizer works by capturing the audio data from a virtual input device called OutputInput, created in [Setup](#setup), and processing it in various ways to create interesting effects.